Published on 3 July 2018

 If you're moving away from home to go to university, it's important to look after your health.
 Practical steps you need to take include registering with a new GP.
 Find out more about GP services and how to register as a patient.

 NHS 111 is available 24 hours a day, 365 days a year.
-Calls are free from landlines and mobile phones.
+There is no charge to use the website and calls are free from landlines and mobile phones.
 You should use the NHS 111 service if you urgently need medical help or advice when it is not a life-threatening situation.
-Call 111 if:
+Call 111 or visit www.111.nhs.uk if:

 - you need medical help fast but it's not a 999 emergency;